MediaComem/comem-archioweb/subjects/rest/README.md

 #### Partial update response with PUT

-The server is responding with the status code [`422 Unprocessable Entity`][422] and telling you that the person representation you sent is invalid because it is missing the gender property:
+The server is responding with the status code [`422 Unprocessable Entity`][422] (RFC 9110 renamed it _Unprocessable Content_) and telling you that the person representation you sent is invalid because it is missing the gender property:

 <p class="center">
   <img src='images/postman-update-failed-response.png' width='85%' />